Traveling Toward Fire

 Analysis

-First a reminder that these numbers are for a family of four.
-Having said that though, yikes that’s a lot of money to live somewhere not particularly enjoyable.
+For the family numbers, yikes that’s a lot of money to live somewhere not particularly enjoyable.
 If you have a FIRE number of $1.2M, you should look anywhere else.

 Discover more from Traveling Toward Fire